Ultrasound Localization Microscopy: Applications

+Ultrasound Localization Microscopy (ULM) of a rat brain (Amplitude contrast).

 ULM provides "unprecedentedly detailed in-vivo microvascular architectures and robust hemodynamic parameters", and does so without Doppler angle dependence.
 In contrast to CEUS, ULM provides typically a 10x improvement in image resolution and provides direct and quantitative data regarding blood flow speed.
 In practice, ULM may be performed in addition to CEUS, as CEUS can be performed in real-time while ULM requires post-processing of data.

 Common clinical applications which could benefit from the addition of ULM include imaging microvasculature in developing tumors, microvasculature imaging in liver/kidney disease, and microvasculature imaging of rheumatoid arthritis.
 Much research is currently being performed with regard to ULM for the imaging of brain microvasculature and coronary microvasculature, where the 10x improvement in resolution over CEUS and direct, quantitative hemodynamic information is critical to gleaning information with regard to microvascular structure and hemodynamic properties.